Feeding too much or too little can shorten a dog's life, affect their behaviour and negatively impact their mental health.

 Sure Petcare explains more about body condition scoring and how to tell if a dog’s being fed the right amount.

 “Dogs come in all shapes and sizes, so it can be hard to determine if a dog is being overfed or they are gaining weight.
 The best way to determine if your dog is getting the right amount of food is to check their body condition score (BCS).
 This is similar to the way that we use body mass index (BMI) to assess body weight in people.
-It gives a much more accurate indication of healthy weight than just putting your dog on the scales.
+It gives a much more accurate indication of a healthy weight than just putting your dog on the scales.

 “Your vet can assess your dog’s body condition score and show you how you can check it yourself at home.